bhavesh1129/Group22-Assignments/README.md

 # Group22 Assignments:bookmark_tabs:

-#### This Repository📁 contains all the asignment:books: related work of both Web-Development:computer: and CPP(PA):fountain_pen: given by the respective instructors	:man_technologist: (of Coding Blocks).
+#### This Repository📁 contains all the assignments:books: related work for both Web-Development:computer: and CPP(PA):fountain_pen: given by the respective instructors	:man_technologist: (of Coding Blocks).
 ##### Do star the repository if it might helps you, and any suggestions/ corrections are always welcomed! :slightly_smiling_face::wink:

 <hr/>